 When you hit a financial rough patch, you may wonder whether each and every expense is really necessary.
 Given its premiums, your life insurance policy might look like a candidate for the chopping block.
 But as the nature of life insurance is distinct from the rest of your financial plan, you might consider treating it differently than your other bills and expenses.

-Canceling a life insurance policy comes with its own risks, and you might be able to lower costs without ending your coverage.
 Here are some reasons it might be worthwhile to keep your life insurance policy during tough times.

 The Danger of Ending Your Coverage

 If your loved ones depend on you for support, ending your life insurance coverage can be a risky move.
 If money is already tight, there may be factors you need to consider if you were to pass away suddenly without coverage.
 Your heirs may then need to find a way to pay for your funeral, cover your final legal expenses, replace your lost income and possibly hire people to cover the work you'd been doing around the house.